 The criminal may still be in your home and may attack you or your loved ones if confronted.
-Your safety should be your number one priority, so be sure to leave your home until law enforcement can verify that it is safe to reenter.
+Safety should be your number one priority, so be sure to leave your home until law enforcement can verify that it is safe to reenter.

 Officers may be able to find fingerprints or other evidence left behind by the perpetrator.
 By touching anything in your home, you are potentially erasing delicate fingerprints that could be used to find the person responsible for the burglary.

 Go through your home thoroughly and try to put everything back where it was.
 Ask friends and family for support, as cleaning up the mess of a burglar may be upsetting for you.
 Be vigilant and keep an eye out for anything unfamiliar, as something may have been left behind by the criminal.
 If you do find something unusual, call the officers working your case and let them know that you may have found evidence.
-Be sure not to touch it before law enforcement can collect it.
+Be sure not to touch it before law enforcement can collect any suspicious items.

-Having your home broken into can be a challenging and confusing point in your life, but following the steps above can allow you to start on the right path to rebuilding your safe haven.
+Having your home broken into can be a challenging and confusing point in your life but following the steps above can allow you to start on the right path to rebuilding your safe haven.
 Our team at FSS Technologies can help you find the right home security system to fit your needs and budget.
 Call today to speak with one of our security experts.